-- use their academic skills, behaviors and attitudes to successfully pursue further studies in a business-related discipline; - use the necessary math skills to handle complex economic, accounting and finance problems; - recognize, analyze, and calculate sales, cost, revenue, profit, and other financial data to make informed business decisions; - possess excellent communication skills to relate well to customers, management, and their peers in the workplace; - demonstrate ethical and social responsibility as they go to work in the real world for business firms or government organizations.
+use their academic skills, behaviors and attitudes to successfully pursue further studies in a business-related discipline;

+- use the necessary math skills to handle complex economic, accounting and finance problems; - recognize, analyze, and calculate sales, cost, revenue, profit, and other financial data to make informed business decisions; - possess excellent communication skills to relate well to customers, management, and their peers in the workplace; - demonstrate ethical and social responsibility as they go to work in the real world for business firms or government organizations.

-To earn a degree in this program, a student must complete the 63 program and general education credits, plus the additional requirements, shown below.
+To earn a degree in this program, a student must complete the 63 program and general education credits, plus the additional requirements, shown in next column.

+into, on our in more condition

-Program 26 Credits
+Program 26 Cred its

-BUS 107 Fundamentals of Business
+BUS 107 Fundamentals of Business 3

-BUS 111 Principles of Accounting I
+BUS 111 Principles of Accounting I 3

-BUS 112 Principles of Accounting II
+BUS 112 Principles of Accounting II 3

-BUS 220 Managerial Accounting
+BUS 220 Managerial Accounting 3

 BUS Electives (see footnote 3) 6

-CIS 102 Fundamental Computer Literacy
+CIS 102 Fundamental Computer Literacy 4

-ECO 212 Principles of Macroeconomics
+ECO 212 Principles of Macroeconomics 3

 Free Elective 1

+General Ed ucation 37 Cred its

 COM Communication 3

 ECO 211 Principles of Microeconomics 3

-ENG English Composition/Writing
+ENG English Composition/Writing 6

-HIS History
+HIS History 3

 MAT 121 Precalculus I (or higher, see footnote 4) 4

-MAT Mathematics (see footnote 1)
+MAT Mathematics (see footnote 1) 3

 Environmental Studies (see footnote 2) 1

-Humanities and Fine Arts

-Natural or Physical Science (see footnote 2)
+Limitorinicital otadics (see foothole 2)